Nieuw Geneco Fee schedule for composition commissions

 – As of 1 July 2023, the New Geneco Fee Schedule will be indexed annually.

 - ‘Complexity’ (bewerkelijkheid in Dutch) is tied to two different but related parameters: the role/function of the music in the context of a performance and the difficulty of the composing process itself.

 - Role/function: When the music demands a composer’s personal signature, as in concert music, opera, and musical theater, the complexity is high.
 This rule of thumb also applies when a composer is asked to write for a dance or theater performance based on his/her own signature.
 When a commissioner explicitly asks for music of a general or generic nature, this may result in a less labour-intensive compositional process.

 - Composing process: When a work calls for individual treatment of its parts, the composing process is more laborious.
 When the parts employ a significant portion of improvisation, or when the parts themselves are extremely similar, such as in a soundscape, this may also lead to a less labour-intensive and time-consuming process.

 - If the composition allows a major part for improvisation or some other type of contribution of the musicians, this must be indicated as a percentage of the total work or ‘set’.

 - For some composers, the writing of songs and other musical lyrics forms an important part of the creative process.
 This must be taken into account when determining the degree of complexity.

-- The term ‘duration’ may also be the total of several related pieces or tracks.
+- The term ‘duration’ (speelduur in Dutch) may also be the total of several related pieces or tracks.
 3 tracks of 4 minutes would count as 12 minutes.
 Also, one set of 60 minutes may be requested.

-- The term ‘part’ is used for music played by orchestras and ensembles to indicate the strength, in which some musicians may have a unique part and others may double each other.
+- The term ‘part’ (partijen in Dutch) is used for music played by orchestras and ensembles to indicate the strength, in which some musicians may have a unique part and others may double each other.
 For electronic music, the number of unique ‘tracks’ may be stated.